ng-/ng/readme.md

 	})
 ```

+##### node.js readFile
-- Here we leverage node's api to load our templates (using a transformer which is explained later).
+Here we leverage node's api to load our templates (using a transformer which is explained later).
 ```javascript
 	.config(function($routeProvider, $locationProvider)
 	{